da5nsy/da5nsy.github.io/_posts/2023-04-06-An-open-source-knowledge-management-system-for-the-lab.md

 They key element was asking people to all use a standard page title format, and to avoid using the built-in journal pages.
 My proposed format was `YYYY-MM-DD/Name`, which ensures that everything is date ordered, even if you're just ordering it alphabetically in a file browser, and should avoid clashes.
 What happens when we have two people in the lab with the same name?
 We'll cross that bridge when we get to it.

+Additionally, I asked people to add an author tag (`author:: NAME` in the metadata section of the pages they made) and to tag the date in the note itself `[[YYYY-MM-DD]]` so that future us could reliably find things by author and by date.

-Coupled with frequent tagging of projects, people, and equipment, this should mean that it will be fairly easy to quickly look up almost anything on the fly at a later date!  &#129310;
+Coupled with frequent tagging of projects, other people, and equipment, this should mean that it will be fairly easy to quickly look up almost anything on the fly!  &#129310;

 <br>